 Medical Assistant Student Association promotes the identity and stature of its members and the medical assisting profession through community service, education and providing credentials.
 For information, contact Karmon Kingsley at ext.
 702.

 Phi Theta Kappa is the international honor society that recognizes the achievement among students at two year colleges.
 The largest honor society in the world, Phi Theta Kappa membership is invitation only.
 Membership is offered in fall and spring to students that show outstanding academic performance.
 Membership entitles you to the privilege of special recognition at graduation, eligibility for over $36 million dollars in scholarship funds, and the opportunity to develop friendships and leadership skills that will last a lifetime.
-Contact Miranda Cagle (ext.
-468 or office S-107F), Larry Burns (ext.
+Contact Larry Burns (ext.
 719 or office L-107) or Matthew Tolbert (ext.309 or office H-107) for more information.

 Social Work Organization meets the first and third Tuesday of each month during the academic year at 12:30 p.m. in the Humanities Building.
 The club averages 20 members and is very active on campus and in the community.
 They participate in Octoberfest, College/Career Day and CSCC Day.
 Club members collect food baskets for social service agencies in November, stuffed animals for child abuse victims in February, sponsor the Sexual Assault Awareness Month in April and co-sponsor Drug Abuse Prevention week in November.
 Additionally, they have fundraising activities throughout the year and sponsor a reception for National Social Work Month in March.
 Membership is free and anyone is welcome to join.
 For more information, contact Jana Pankey at ext.
 438 or office H-203.

 Student Ambassadors serve as representatives for the college by receiving visitors to the campus, visiting area high schools and assisting college staff at many campus functions.
 Student Ambassadors are considered on the basis of academic achievement, leadership skills, character, poise and articulation.
-If you’re interested in becoming a Student Host, contact Jason Sewell (ext.
-743 or office U-117B) .
+If you’re interested in becoming a Student Ambassador, contact Heather Brown (ext.
+366 or office U-117K) .

 Student Nurses’ Association is comprised of all students enrolled in the nursing program.
 The chief purposes of SNA are to encourage scholarship and leadership and to promote civic responsibility and community service.
 For more information, contact Judy Norton (ext.
 379 or office E-208A) or Priscilla Simms (ext.
 377 or office E 208C).

-Vocal Rhapsody is a 16-20 member auditioned vocal ensembles performing a variety of music including traditional choral, classical, broadway and contemporary/popular songs.
-Their goals are to offer a high quality and challenging musical learning experience for CSCC, serve as ambasadors for CSCC throughout the service area by performin, enable CSCC students the opportunity to develop talent and skills that will be useful throughout life, and to offer an opportunity for total student engagement and involvement, while providing numberous opportunities for campus and community service while learning.
-Audtions are open to any student or faculty member at Cleveland State Community College.
+Vocal Rhapsody is a 16-20 member auditioned vocal ensembles performing a variety of music including traditional choral, classical, Broadway and contemporary/popular songs.
+Their goals are to offer a high quality and challenging musical learning experience for CSCC, serve as ambassadors for CSCC throughout the service area by performing, enable CSCC students the opportunity to develop talent and skills that will be useful throughout life, and to offer an opportunity for total student engagement and involvement, while providing numerous opportunities for campus and community service while learning.
+Auditions are open to any student or faculty member at Cleveland State Community College.
 For more information, contact Karen Dale in C101 B or ext.
 303.